Pascual Ortiz Rubio: Later life

 On September 4, 1932, two days after his resignation, Ortiz Rubio went into self-exile in the United States.
 He returned to Mexico in 1935, following the 1934 election of President Lázaro Cárdenas, a fellow son of Michoacán.
-In 1942, President Manuel Ávila Camacho invited all living former presidents of Mexico as a show of unity to join together in a public event at the Zócalo in Mexico City, with Emilio Portes Gil, Pascual Ortiz Rubio, Abelardo Rodríguez, the three presidents during the Maximato, along with Lázaro Cárdenas and Plutarco Elías Calles.
+In 1942, President Manuel Ávila Camacho invited many former presidents of Mexico as a show of unity to join together in a public event at the Zócalo in Mexico City, with Emilio Portes Gil, Pascual Ortiz Rubio, Abelardo Rodríguez, the three presidents during the Maximato, along with Lázaro Cárdenas and Plutarco Elías Calles.

 In 1963, Ortiz Rubio published a memoir.

 Death

 On November 4, 1963, Ortiz Rubio died in Mexico City.